fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 from a problem to another, but the main goal of this guide was to show a very specific use case of an issue that could be solved within Fastify's ecosystem.

+This guide is a tutorial ont he use of plugins, decorators and hooks to solve the problem of delaying serving specific requests on our application.
+It's not production-ready, as it keeps local state (the `magicKey`) and it's not horizontally scalable (we don't want to flood our provider, right?).
+One way of improving it would be storing the `magicKey` somewhere else (perhaps a cache database?).

 The keywords here were [Decorators](../Reference/Decorators.md), [Hooks](../Reference/Hooks.md) and [Plugins](../Reference/Plugins.md).
 Combining
 what Fastify has to offer can lead to very ingenuous and creative solution to a